JetradarMobile/android-snowfall/README.md

 Fully customizable implementation of "Snowfall View" on Android.

-That's how we use it in our app Hotellook
+That's how we use it in our app "Hotellook"

 ![image](https://raw.githubusercontent.com/JetradarMobile/android-snowfall/master/art/hotellook-demo.gif)